busterbenson/public/Codex.md

 2. Pure altruism is an illusion (but kindness is not)
 3. We tell stories in order to create and remember meaning
 4. Consciousness is the result of a feedback loop between our story-making cortex and our subconscious, so that it can better predict/act on long-term threats
+5. We are all running an incomplete simulation of the universe in our heads and usually mistake it for the real universe

 ### On Privacy
 1. Privacy is just a side effect of people not being truly connected